theNewDynamic/hugo-module-tnd-search/README.md

 }
 ```

-User can add or overwrite entries, but not delete keys from the default set above.
+User can add entries or overwrite the above object's entries, but not delete keys from the default set above.

 ### Customizing entry data structure with settings
 One can add to the default entry structure using the `params` module settings.